 If your child needs immediate attention for a potentially life-threatening condition, call 911 or take your child to the nearest emergency room.

-The Pediatric Emergency Department, a specialized part of the main Emergency Department at UNC Hospitals, provides emergency medical and surgical care to children and adolescents from birth through 18 years of age.
-It is a regional referral center for pediatric emergency care and a major gateway to the facilities and services of North Carolina Children's Hospital.
+The Pediatric Emergency Department, a specialized part of the main Emergency Department at UNC Hospitals, is among one of only 6 percent of emergency departments nationwide medically equipped to treat children of all ages and sizes.
+We are a regional referral center for pediatric emergency care and a major gateway to the facilities and services of North Carolina Children's Hospital, providing emergency medical and surgical care to children and adolescents from birth through 18 years of age.

 The Pediatric Emergency Department is open 18 hours a day, seven days a week from 8:00 a.m. to 2:00 a.m.
 Pediatric patients requiring care outside of these hours are treated in the main Emergency Department.
 Pediatric emergency specialists from the Division of Pediatric Emergency Medicine, in conjunction with members of the Department of Emergency Medicine, are present at all times to provide patient care, expedite referrals and offer consultations.
 They are skilled in evaluating highly complex, acute medical and surgical conditions and at providing pediatric advance life support and resuscitation and advanced trauma life support.
 The division's physicians are also experts in sedation and pain control for pediatric patients with painful conditions or injuries and for those undergoing painful emergency procedures.